crtzn/eco_tala/README.md

 Add educational content with tips, videos, and quizzes on sustainable practices tailored for Filipino communities.
 Reward bonus points for engagement, making EcoTala a comprehensive environmental education platform.

+### 🎨 **Creative Recycling NFT Gallery with Auction**

+Allow users to submit creative recycled projects (art or crafts made from plastic bottles, like planters or puppets) as eco-action proof.
+Each verified project is minted as a unique NFT on Base blockchain and showcased in a public gallery for community viewing.
+Users can auction their NFTs to others using points or ETH via MiniKit, with proceeds supporting creators or donated to Philippine eco-causes.
+This feature promotes upcycling, reduces waste creatively, and turns sustainability into an artistic, economic opportunity for Filipinos.

 ## 🏗️ Getting Started

 ### Prerequisites